padarom/wspackager/README.md

 ```
 In case you use multiple 3rd party PIPs, you can also stack this parameter like so:
 `wspackager --pip banana=banana.xml --pip foo=bar.xml`

+#### `--quiet` (`-q`)
+wspackager normally outputs the resulting package structure so you can verify your package has the content it should have without unpacking it.
+If you don't want the program to output anything, use the quiet option.